masonlee277/glacier-vision-v1/README.md

-# 🏔️ Glacier Vision: High-Resolution Mapping of Supra-Glacier Rivers 🌊
+# 🏔️ Glacier Vision: High-Resolution Mapping of Supra-Glacial Rivers 🌊

 ## 📊 Overview

-Glacier Vision is a cutting-edge project that uses deep learning techniques to map supra-glacial rivers at an unprecedented 1m spatial resolution.
-This repository contains the code and models for high-resolution mapping of river networks on the Greenland Ice Sheet, leveraging advanced convolutional neural networks (CNNs) and innovative techniques in remote sensing and machine learning.
+Glacier Vision is a cutting-edge project that leverages deep learning techniques to map supra-glacial rivers at an unprecedented 1m spatial resolution.
+This repository contains the code, models, and API for high-resolution mapping of river networks on the Greenland Ice Sheet, utilizing advanced convolutional neural networks (CNNs) and innovative techniques in remote sensing and machine learning.

 ## 🧠 Model Architecture

 Our approach utilizes a novel dual U-Net architecture:

-1. 🌊 **RiverNet**: Translaasdtes satellite imagery into initial river segmentation maps.
+1. 🌊 **RiverNet**: Translates satellite imagery into initial river segmentation maps.
 2. 🔗 **SegConnector**: Refines these maps by bridging discontinuous river segments.

 This dual architecture addresses the challenge of river discontinuity often encountered in climate modeling, overcoming limitations of traditional morphological operators.